cloudfour/stylelint-config-cloudfour/README.md

 - [stylelint-config-suitcss](https://github.com/suitcss/stylelint-config-suitcss): Configuration rules to ensure your CSS code is compliant with [SUIT CSS's code style](https://github.com/suitcss/suit/blob/master/doc/STYLE.md).

+### Plugins

+- [stylelint-high-performance-animation](https://github.com/kristerkari/stylelint-high-performance-animation): Prevent the use of low performance animation and transition properties.

 ### Configured Lints

 This is a list of the lints turned on in this configuration (beyond the ones that come from `stylelint-config-suitcss`), and what they do.